Try these badass ways to start a fire so you can pull off more survival fire starting tricks up your sleeve when you need to!

 See how to make fire the Cast Away way, in this video from Mike Boyd:

-Knowledge about different fire-starting methods is a true survival skill.
+Knowledge of different fire-starting methods is a true survival skill.
 In fact, fire is one of the essential pillars of survival so it pays to know not only two but as many fire-starting tricks as you can.

 Have you any fire-starting trick and technique of your own?
 Show it off and tell us all about it in the comments section below!